Open Data Hub logo

 2. From the Project drop-down list, select the project that contains the pipeline versions that you want to view details for.

-3. Click Expand (rhoai expand icon) on the row containing the pipeline that you want to view versions for.
+Alternatively, click Expand (rhoai expand icon) on the row containing the pipeline that you want to view versions for, and then click the pipeline version that you want to view the details of.

 The pipeline version details page opens, displaying the Graph, Summary, and Pipeline spec tabs.